retypeapp/retype/guides/github_actions.md

 The first, **Build Action** will automatically build your Retype powered website with each new change that is committed.

-The second, **GitHub Pages Action** will automatically publish your newly built website so it's available to host from GitHub Pages.
+The second, **GitHub Pages Action** will automatically publish your newly built website to a branch in Github so it's available to host from GitHub Pages.
+By default, the `retype` branch is used, but of course that is also configurable.

 Automatically deploying to GitHub Pages requires a basic `retype.yml` configuration file to be added to your GitHub repo and some simple project configuration.